Elementary coupling approach for non-linear perturbation of Markov processes with mean-field jump mechanims and related problems: Definitions and main results

 for all bounded measurable functions $f$, $t\geqslant s\geqslant 0$ and $x\in E$, where $\sigma_s$ is the shift of time $s$ defined by $(\sigma_s \mu)_t = \mu_{s+t}$ for all $(\mu_t)_{t\geqslant0}$ and all $t\geqslant 0$.
 Note that, at least formally for suitable functions $f_0$, $f_t = R_{0,t}^\mu f_0$ is a solution of

-\begin{defi} We say that $m\in\MRP$ is a solution of \eqref{Eq-EquaNonLin} with initial distribution $m_0$ if $m_0 R_{0,t}^m = m_t$ for all $t\geqslant 0$. \end{defi} Note that Definition \ref{Def-solution} gives solutions in a quite weak sense, but in many cases additional informations on $L$ allows to precise the meaning of \eqref{Eq-Pit} and thus obtain, by uniqueness of the solution, that a solution in the sense of Definition \ref{Def-solution} is in fact a strong solution of \eqref{Eq-EquaNonLin}.
+\begin{dfntn} We say that $m\in\MRP$ is a solution of \eqref{Eq-EquaNonLin} with initial distribution $m_0$ if $m_0 R_{0,t}^m = m_t$ for all $t\geqslant 0$. \end{dfntn} Note that Definition \ref{Def-solution} gives solutions in a quite weak sense, but in many cases additional informations on $L$ allows to precise the meaning of \eqref{Eq-Pit} and thus obtain, by uniqueness of the solution, that a solution in the sense of Definition \ref{Def-solution} is in fact a strong solution of \eqref{Eq-EquaNonLin}.

 For $\nu_1,\nu_2 \in\mathcal P(E)$, we denote their total variation distance